Bedevere is a tribute to Alfred Tennyson who immortalised his Bedivere in Morte d'Arthur. The poem

 Thus encouraged, she sets out on life's voyage and, in distant years to come, returns in spirit to

 the beach below the cliff where she joins her knowledge of life to the bay ready to fly aloft in

 the wind and impart further advice to those who may have need of it.

-Format is eight stanzas each of ten lines except the first of eleven lines mostly rhymed HJ.
+Thoughts of Mortality consists of nine stanzas each of ten lines except the first which is of

 Whispers in the Dark